hbcesar/hbcesar/_pages/about.md

 I am passionate about leveraging conceptual modelling and ontologies to transform health and life sciences research, making it more transparent and impactful.
 My work focuses on the principle that well-structured, ontology-based data significantly improves the performance and explainability of AI and Machine Learning systems.

-With a foundation in software engineering and expertise spanning the FAIR principles, OWL, RDF, SHACL, RML, SQL, and SPARQL, I thrive on interdisciplinary collaboration.
+With a foundation in software engineering and expertise spanning the FAIR principles and the semantic web, I thrive on interdisciplinary collaboration.
 My goal is to enhance how data is shared, integrated, and reused across complex domains.